-Home health care workers providing care to patients at their homes are exposed to varying types of slip, trip and fall hazards.
+Home Health Care workers providing care to patients at their homes during the winter are exposed to varying types of slip, trip and fall hazards.
 The type of footwear chosen by employees can make a big difference in reducing the risk of a fall.